When is a Florida DUI a Felony?

 Based on those records, the fact-finder may conclude that the State has established the prior Driving under the Influence convictions.
 However, the standard jury instructions provide that “such evidence may be contradicted or rebutted by other evidence.
 Accordingly, this inference may be considered along with any other evidence in deciding whether the defendant has a prior Driving under the Influence conviction.”

-Felony DUI Lawyer in Brooksville
+Felony DUI Attorney in Brooksville, Florida

 Felony DUI Information Center in Florida